tophefo/IpCamera/README.md

 ## Full Example

 Use the following examples to base your setup on to save some time.
 NOTE: If your camera is secured with a user and password the links will not work and you will have to use the IMAGE channel to see a picture.
 FOSCAM cameras are the exception to this as they use the user and pass in plain text in the URL.
 In the example below you need to leave a fake address in the "Image url=" line otherwise it does not work, the item= overrides the url.
 Feel free to let me know if this is wrong or if you find a better way.
+Lastly these will not work unless you link the channels in PaperUI, this is shown by a dot in the centre of the circles when looking at all the available channels.

 NOTE: You need to ensure the 001 is replaced with the cameras UID which may look like "0A78687F" if you used PaperUI to add the camera.
 Also replace AMCREST with the name of the supported thing you are using from the list above.